 Advanced Alerts are triggered in the same way that Simple Alerts are, but they allow you extremely granular control over what you send to whom.
 They work on the following principle:

-“For every row of data in the trigger viz, send an email*** with properties and content based on the data in each field”

-*** VizAlerts does have the ability to consolidate multiple rows of data into one email.

-What tells VizAlerts that given alert is an Advanced Alert (and not a Simple Alert) is the presence of a field named “ Email Action *” in the viz with a value of 1.
+“For every row of data in the trigger viz, send an email or SMS message* with properties and content based on the data in each field”What tells VizAlerts that a given alert is an Advanced Alert (and not a Simple Alert) is the presence of a field named “ Email Action *” in the viz with a value of 1 for Email or 2 for SMS.
 In addition the properties of an email sent by an Advanced Alert are generated by specific fields in the View you subscribe to.
 These fields can be from raw data or calculated fields that are dynamically generated from your data (ooh, the possibilities!).
-Here’s the list of fields:
+Here’s the list of fields and values for Email Advanced Alerts: